 Bearer shares were historically commonplace in secrecy jurisdictions as they allow the shareholders' investment to remain private and out of any public attention.
 Clearly that means however they lack regulation and control of ownership is impossible as ownership is never recorded.
-They have thereof been convenient instruments to secure funding for terrorism and other money laundering and other criminal activity including money laundering.
+They have thereof been convenient instruments to secure funding for terrorism and other criminal activity including money laundering.
 This is why internationally use of bearer shares has now dwindled in light of government restrictions on anonymity-related activity.
 While some jurisdictions, such as Panama, allow the use of bearer shares, they impose punitive tax withholdings on dividends issued to owners to discourage their use.
 Interestingly, Marshall Islands is the only country in the world where the shares can be used without problems or extra costs.

-In St Helena bearer shares are not conducive to the Policy's objectives and therefore it is proposed therefore that an explicit ban on the use of bearer shares be introduced into the FS Ordinance Regulations.
+In St Helena bearer shares are not conducive to the Policy's objectives and therefore an explicit ban on the use of bearer shares shall be introduced into the FS Ordinance Regulations.